actualbudget/actual/README.md

 `# A single heading`

-Each document should only have one single heading, when a title is not provided in the front matter of the document, the heading provided is used instead and displayed in the documentation tree.
+Each document should only have one single heading.
+When a title is not provided in the front matter of the document, the heading provided is used instead and displayed in the documentation tree.

 `## Sub Headings to split out sections of your document`

-Sub headings are used to split the document into meaningful "chapters" these are then used in the right side bar when viewing a document to allow the reader to easily navigate the document content.
+Subheadings are used to split the document into meaningful "chapters."
+These are then used in the right sidebar when viewing a document to allow the reader to easily navigate the document content.

-`### Section sub headings.`
+`### Section subheadings.`

-Each "chapter" can then be split into sub sections using three gate headings.
+Each "chapter" can then be split into subsections using three-gate headings.

 ### When Using Images

 > Screenshots taken on a retina screen should be titled as such: image-name@2x.png
 > This allows Docusaurus to rescale the images where appropriate.

-When using images, ensure that the image is large and clear, if the image contains multiple items and buttons, highlight the area you are talking about (as shown below) or create arrows on the image to point to the part you are discussing.
-Where possible images should be saved as `PNG` format.
+When using images, ensure that the image is large and clear.
+If the image contains multiple items and buttons, highlight the area you are talking about (as shown below) or create arrows on the image to point to the part you are discussing.
+Where possible, images should be saved as `PNG` format.
+Screenshots should be taken using 'light' mode color theme.

 The clearest way to highlight areas on a screenshot is the 'transparency' box.